 The requirements in clause 12.5.4 apply during SBFD symbol.
 Transmit signal quality (as specified in clause 12.5.6) shall be maintained for the output power dynamics requirements of this clause.

-12.5.4.2 OTA RE power control dynamic range
+12.5.4.2 OTA RE power control dynamic range for SBFD

 12.5.4.2.1 General